Get the ArenaCoach Desktop App

 Demonology Warlock PvP Guide - Midnight Season 1

-Demonology Warlock PvP talents and gear for Midnight Season 1.
-B tier, 54.5% win rate in Solo Shuffle.
-Talents, gear, stat priority, matchups, and compositions.
+Demonology Warlock PvP talents, gear, and Solo Shuffle guide for Midnight Season 1.
+C tier at 49.3% win rate.
+Talents, stat priority, matchups, and compositions.

 Patch 12.0.5 Season 1